aaronmorannn/SHA512/README.md

 #### Q. Can you design an algorithm that, given enough time, will find input messages that give each of the possible 512-bit strings?

 #### Q. How difficult is it to find a hash digest beginning with at least twelve zeros?
+The longer the specific the more difficult.

 ## References